by: Costas Rodopoulos [ ]

 Quality and Detail

-So to enhance the already good material u will just to need a soft touch with fine wire wool, to polish the metal.
+Just to improve what you get, you will just to need a soft touch with fine wire wool, to polish the metal.
 Then some washing in bath with a mild detergent – water mix to make it as clean as it gets before priming.

 Conclusion – Final Verdict